filecoin-project/filecoin-docs/docs/mine/spacerace.md

 #### I can't find my miner on the Space Race dashboard.
 Anything else I need to do?

-The [Space Race Dashboard](https://spacerace.filecoin.io) only shows miners after they have at least one sealed sector.
-To check if your miner has finished sealing its first sector, run `lotus state active-sectors <minerId>` and the output is a list of sectors that have finished sealing.
-Therefore, as long as the output is not empty, it means you have a sector sealed and your miner id should be shown on the dashboard up to 5 minutes after you get the power.
+The [Space Race Dashboard](https://spacerace.filecoin.io) shows miners with at least one sealed sector.

+To check if your miner has finished sealing its first sector, run `lotus state active-sectors <minerId>`.
+This will return a list of sectors that have finished sealing.
+As long as the output is not empty, it means you have a sector sealed.
+Your miner id should show up on the dashboard within 5 minutes of sealing its first sector.

 #### How is the "location" of a mining operation determined?